 Sleep disorders have a clear impact on productivity and public health.
 The AASM and the Institute of Medicine emphasize that education on somnology and sleep medicine should be incorporated into continuing education programs [1].
 Many of the complications associated with sleep disorders are preventable, making early diagnosis and appropriate treatment vital.
 Unfortunately, research indicates that sleep disorders continue to be underdiagnosed and undertreated [13; 14; 15; 16].
 One study of relatively healthy patients seeking preventive care found that 57% either reported a sleep complaint related to sleep apnea or were found to be at increased risk for the condition [14].
 However, only 11% of individuals who reported sleep complaints underwent any subsequent diagnostic testing, indicating a gap in factual knowledge and appropriate clinical behaviors [14].
-Outbreaks of infectious diseases, such as the 2019 novel coronavirus (2019-nCoV/ SARS-CoV-2 [COVID-19]), also are associated with major psychologic distress and significant symptoms, including poor sleep quality [17; 18].
+Infectious disease outbreaks, such as the 2019 novel coronavirus (2019-nCoV/SARS-CoV-2 [COVID-19]) pandemic, increase the prevalence of psychological distress and impose symptoms that adversely affect sleep quality [17; 18].
 A systematic review and meta-analysis, conducted to examine the impact of the pandemic on the prevalence of sleep problems among the general population, healthcare workers, or patients with COVID-19, found a prevalence of approximately 40% among the general and healthcare populations, with a higher prevalence of sleep problems among patients with active COVID-19 [19].
 The review included a total of 44 studies published after March 2020 that involved 54,231 participants from 13 countries.